martwebster/AdventTemplateTypescript/README.md

 The template has been defined to be used with GitHub Codespaces:
 1. Create a repository from the template (Click "Use this Template").
 3. Open the newly created repository using code space
-4. After installation - Accept request to install Extension ViTest
+4. After installation - Accept the request to install Extension ViTest
 5. Open bash session (in the terminal), and execute ```pnpm i```

 # Usage (outside Codespaces)